Ohm’s Law Calculator

 • To Calculate Voltage (V): If you know the current (I) and resistance (R), multiply the two: V = I * R

-• To Calculate Current (I): If you know the voltage (V) and resistance (R), divide voltage by resistance: I = V / R
+• To Calculate Current (I): If you know the voltage (V) and resistance (R), divide the voltage by resistance: I = V / R

-• To Calculate Resistance (R): If you know the voltage (V) and current (I), divide voltage by current: R = V / I
+• To Calculate Resistance (R): If you know the voltage (V) and current (I), divide the voltage by current: R = V / I

 Ohm law and electrical power